-The Central Tai are distinguished by a near absence of labor division by gender.
+The Thai are distinguished by a near absence of labor division by gender.
 Both men and women plow, till, fish, cook, tend babies, clean house, and wash clothes.
 Rice is the major economic crop, providing both a food staple and a cash crop.

-The wealthiest Tai live in wood-framed homes that are raised off the ground and have plank floors, hard wood or mahogany panels, and tile roofs.
+The wealthiest Thai live in wood-framed homes that are raised off the ground and have plank floors, hard wood or mahogany panels, and tile roofs.
 The poorest villagers live in bamboo homes with thatched roofs and dirt floors.
 There are a wide variety of homes in the cities: multi-level cement houses, houses that are attached to or above shops, townhouses, apartment complexes, or wooden houses.
 The temple and school are prominent features in the villages.
 Water taxis transport people and cargo on polluted waterways that connect houses and other buildings.

 Traditionally, young men enter a Buddhist monastery for three months to study Buddhism.
-The Tai also attempt to incorporate their Buddhist beliefs with folk animism, a practice in which they seek help through the worship of spirits and objects.
+The Thai also attempt to incorporate their Buddhist beliefs with folk animism, a practice in which they seek help through the worship of spirits and objects.

 What are their needs?
 Thailand has serious public health problems.
 Hepatitis is prevalent and malaria is a problem in rural areas.
 HIV infections are epidemic in the cities.

 Prostitution is a pressing social problem.
 Approximately 200,000 to 500,000 prostitutes, usually from poor, rural areas, are forced to sell their bodies to help their families survive.
 Education and employment opportunities for women are limited, and many women and children lack adequate health care.

-Although a number of missions agencies are working among the Central Tai, more help is needed.
+Although a number of missions agencies are working among the Thai, more help is needed.
 The Bible, the Jesus film, and audio recordings are all available in the Tai language.
-However, only a handful of the Central Tai are Christians.

 Prayer Points * Ask God to raise prayer teams who will begin breaking up the soil through worship and intercession.

-* Pray that God will grant wisdom and favor to missions agencies currently ministering to the Central Tai.
+* Pray that God will grant wisdom and favor to missions agencies currently ministering to the Thai.

-* Ask God to send Christian teachers and medical teams to work among the Central Tai.
+* Ask God to send Christian teachers and medical teams to work among the Thai.